NisthaChauhan/SharkTank/README.md

-# 🦈 SharkTank Data Analysis Project 🦈
+# 🦈 SharkTank India Data Analysis Project 🦈

 Welcome to the *fin-tastic* world of Shark Tank data analysis!
 This project dives deep into the tank to uncover the secrets behind successful pitches, shark behavior, and business trends.

 ## 🚀 Overview

 Ever wondered what *really* makes the sharks bite?
-This repository contains a fun and insightful analysis of Shark Tank deals across multiple seasons of everyone's favorite business reality TV show.
-We're swimming through the data to reveal investment patterns, success factors, and what happens after entrepreneurs leave the tank!
+This repository contains a fun and insightful analysis of Shark Tank India deals across multiple seasons of everyone's favorite business reality TV show.
+We're swimming through the data to reveal investment patterns, success factors, and what makes Namita, Vineeta, Anupam, Aman, Peyush, Amit, and Ashneer open their wallets!

 ## ✨ Features